Electrical engineering: Tools and work

 From the Global Positioning System to electric power generation, electrical engineers have contributed to the development of a wide range of technologies.
 They design, develop, test, and supervise the deployment of electrical systems and electronic devices.
-For example, they may work on the design of telecommunication systems, the operation of electric power stations, the lighting and wiring of buildings, the design of household appliances, or the electrical control of industrial machinery.
+For example, they may work on the design of telecommunications systems, the operation of electric power stations, the lighting and wiring of buildings, the design of household appliances, or the electrical control of industrial machinery.

 Fundamental to the discipline are the sciences of physics and mathematics as these help to obtain both a qualitative and quantitative description of how such systems will work.
 Today most engineering work involves the use of computers and it is commonplace to use computer-aided design programs when designing electrical systems.
 Nevertheless, the ability to sketch ideas is still invaluable for quickly communicating with others.

-Although most electrical engineers will understand basic circuit theory (that is the interactions of elements such as resistors, capacitors, diodes, transistors, and inductors in a circuit), the theories employed by engineers generally depend upon the work they do.
+Although most electrical engineers will understand basic circuit theory (that is, the interactions of elements such as resistors, capacitors, diodes, transistors, and inductors in a circuit), the theories employed by engineers generally depend upon the work they do.
 For example, quantum mechanics and solid state physics might be relevant to an engineer working on VLSI (the design of integrated circuits), but are largely irrelevant to engineers working with macroscopic electrical systems.
-Even circuit theory may not be relevant to a person designing telecommunication systems that use off-the-shelf components.
+Even circuit theory may not be relevant to a person designing telecommunications systems that use off-the-shelf components.
 Perhaps the most important technical skills for electrical engineers are reflected in university programs, which emphasize strong numerical skills, computer literacy, and the ability to understand the technical language and concepts that relate to electrical engineering.